Yacurí National Park (Ecuador)

 Some of the most commonly visited park features include:

 Laguna Negra: an extremely deep lake in the caldera of an extinguished volcano, known for its medicinal waters and often visited by nearby traditional priests (or medicine men)

 Laguna Yacurí: the largest lake in the park and the park's namesake

-There are also archeological ruins including petroglyphs, plazas and cemeteries on the western side of the protected forest.
+There are also archaeological ruins including petroglyphs, plazas and cemeteries on the western side of the protected forest.